ellolo/simple-neural-network/README.md

   - activation function: sigmoid / tanh

-The project also contain examples of experiments that use the neural network: please refer to source code in `com.penna.neural.experiment` for more information.
+The project also contain examples of experiments that use the neural network: please refer to source code in `com.penna.neural.experiments` for more information.

 Compiling
 ---------